 Exceptional items are those items that in the directors' view are required to be disclosed separately by virtue of their size or incidence to enable a full understanding of the group's financial performance.
-Exceptional items comprised the following
+Exceptional items comprised the following:

-Group For the fourteen month period to 31 March 2013 \$,000 Exceptional items - Exceptional gain arising from the assets transfer (28,626,547) - Exceptional loss ansing from the cancellation of gilts 10,974,865 - Exceptional loss arising from the cancellation of accrued income 35,580 Exceptional items (17,616,102)
+Group Group For the year to 31 March 2014 For the fourteen month period to 31 March 2013 £,000 £,000 Exceptional items: Exceptional gain arising from the assets transfer (28,626,547) Exceptional loss arising from the cancellation of gilts 10,974,865 Exceptional loss arising from the cancellation of accrued income - 35,580 Exceptional items - (17,616,102)

-An exceptional gain of £28 63 billion arose following the transfer of assets from the RMPP Trustees into the group under the Assets Transfer Order
+An exceptional gain of £28.63 billion arose in the fourteen month period ended 31 March 2013 following the transfer of assets from the RMPP Trustees into the group under the Assets Transfer Order.

 As a result of the Assets Transfer Order, the group held UK government gilts ("gilts") under the direction of HM Treasury from 1 April 2012.
 The gilts had maturity dates ranging from 2013 to 2062.
 In November 2012, the gilts were transferred to the Debt Management Account ("DMA"), within the Debt Management Office ("DMO"), for £nil consideration and sold to the National Loans Fund (for cancellation) at market value as required by the National Loans Act 1968.
-The gilts had a market value of £11 010 billion, including accrued income of £35 58 million, at the date of transfer to the DMA.
-This resulted in a total exceptional loss of £11 010 billion being recognised in the consolidated statement of income and expenditure in the period to 31 March 2013.
+The gilts had a market value of £11.0 billion, including accrued income of £35.6 million, at the date of transfer to the DMA.
+This resulted in a total exceptional loss of £11.0 billion being recognised in the consolidated statement of income and expenditure in the period to 31 March 2013.

-Prior to the transfer to the DMA, there was a fair value impairment of £172 38 million
+Prior to the transfer to the DMA, there was a fair value impairment of £172.4 million.

 As part of the cancellation of the gilts, income that had accrued up to the date of the transfer was also cancelled.
-This resulted in a bad debt write-off of £35.58 million.
+This resulted in a bad debt write-off of £35.6 million.